 2. It is Built For Production

 The second benefit of using AWS EKS is that EKS was built as a production ready service from the beginning.
-It supports production workloads from various industries like startups to large enterprises.
+It supports production workloads from various industries from startups to large enterprises.

 3. You Gain Seamless Integration With Other AWS Services